 Because of their strap material, large faces, and plethora of features, these watches are very activity specific.
 They’re best worn only when doing something active – they’re totally wrong for formal settings and can sometimes even be overkill for a casual outfit.

-Everyday wear, casual settings
+Best for: Everyday wear, casual settings

 - Metal casing